-I use almond, coconut or oat milk to make mine but you can also use dairy milk.
+I like to use almond, coconut or oat milk to make mine but you can also use dairy milk.

 Ingredients (serves 1)

-250ml unsweetened almond, coconut or oat milk (I use Oatly brown as it has no added synthetic nasties)
+250ml unsweetened almond, coconut or oat milk.
+I use the unfortified ‘Plenish’ range or the ‘Oatly’ (brown carton) as they have no added synthetic nasties.

 ½ teaspoon turmeric powder